 Skip to main content

-DeployStack Satellite is an edge worker service that manages MCP servers with dual deployment support: HTTP proxy for external endpoints and stdio subprocess for local MCP servers.
-This document covers both the current MCP transport implementation and the planned full architecture.
+DeployStack Satellite is an edge worker service that manages per-user MCP server instances with dual deployment support: HTTP proxy for external endpoints and stdio subprocess for local MCP servers.
+Each team member gets their own isolated instance with merged configuration (Template + Team + User).

 Technical Overview